martinsjogard/eeg-ica-jl/README.md

 # ICA Tools for EEG/MEG – Julia Implementation

-This repository contains a collection of Julia functions converted and adapted from MATLAB code for **Independent Component Analysis (ICA)** in EEG/MEG signal processing.
+This repository contains a collection of Julia functions  for Independent Component Analysis (ICA) in EEG/MEG signal processing.
 These functions assist with estimating ICA components, analyzing their properties, correcting for artifacts, and visualizing results.

 The prefix `msfun_` is used to denote modular signal processing functions.